 - Chronic earaches

-Our goal is to treat TMJ by gently and naturally bringing the head, neck, jaw and bite into proper alignment.
-The dentist will start with a comprehensive evaluation to look for the signs and symptoms of TMJ dysfunction.
-Using advanced diagnostic equipment, the dentist will determine the source of instability and create a customized treatment plan to bring the teeth and bite into proper alignment.
+Our goal is to treat TMJ by gently and naturally bringing the head, neck, jaw, and bite into proper alignment, restoring your oral health and a comfortable bite.
+Dr. Neuhaus will start with a comprehensive evaluation to look for the signs and symptoms of TMJ dysfunction such as worn teeth, cracked or chipped teeth, and a dysfunctional bite.
+Then, using advanced diagnostic equipment, the dentist will determine the source of instability and create a customized treatment plan to bring the teeth and bite into proper alignment.

-- TMJ Mouth Guard – A TMJ mouth guard is a removable oral appliance that helps to keep the teeth and jaw in proper position.
-Usually worn during sleep, and oral appliance may also prevent teeth grinding or clenching which can lead to tooth wear and contribute to tooth decay and gum disease.
-TMJ treatment through splints, mouth guards and night guards can help to alleviate the most common symptoms of TMJ dysfunction and prevent damage to the teeth and gums.
+- TMJ Mouthguard – A TMJ mouthguard is a removable oral appliance that helps to keep the teeth and jaw in the proper position.
+Usually worn during sleep, oral appliances may also prevent teeth grinding or clenching, leading to tooth wear and contributing to tooth decay and gum disease.
+In addition, TMJ treatment through splints, mouthguards, and nightguards can help alleviate the most common symptoms of TMJ dysfunction and prevent damage to the teeth and gums.

 - Bite Correction Procedures – Occlusal equilibration, better known as bite correction or TMJ correction, is the process of adjusting the alignment of the teeth for optimal fit.
-The teeth should line up so that they make even contact with one another, creating a low-stress bite.
-Over 95% of TMJ dysfunction (TMD) and TMJ pain are caused by an improper occlusion.
-Bite correction can help to alleviate the symptoms of TMD such as sore jaw, headaches, teeth clenching, and more.
+The teeth should line up to make even contact with one another, creating a low-stress bite.
+Over 95% of TMJ dysfunction (TMD) and TMJ pain are caused by improper occlusion.
+Bite correction can help to alleviate the symptoms of TMD such as a sore jaw, headaches, teeth clenching, and more.

-Trying to find a dentist in Amherst NY or the surrounding area of Tonawanda and Wheatfield?
+Do you need a dentist in Amherst NY, or the surrounding area of Tonawanda and Wheatfield?
 Creekside Dentistry may be the right dentist to solve your complex dental problems.
-Find out what treatments are right for you, call 716.262.8070 or request an appointment online.
+Find out what treatments are right for you, call (716) 262-8070, or request an appointment online.